Faizzz7348/Table-grod/QR_CODE_FEATURE.md

   - Opens detected URLs directly
   - Adds https:// if URL doesn't have protocol
   - Searches on Google if content is not a URL
-- **Direct Navigation**: "Scan Again" button to re-scan the QR code
+- **Manual Re-scan**: "Scan Again" button to re-scan the QR code if needed
 - **Hidden When Empty**: Button is hidden if no QR code is uploaded

 ## User Flow